guberm/Universal-Article-To-Gmail-Chrome-Extension/README.md

 3. **Enable Developer mode** (toggle in top right)
 4. **Click "Load unpacked"** and select the extension folder
 5. **Pin the extension** to your toolbar for easy access
+6. **Open Side Panel**: Click the extension icon and choose "Open side panel" (or use Chrome side panel toggle and select the extension).

 ## 🛠 Configuration